anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Such a physically present attacker could learn the identity of the Pledge by simply pretending to be a Registrar-Agent, and asking the device for its identity.
 It could equally do this over TLS/HTTPS.

-It is impossible for an active on-path attacker to replace the signed objects that the Pledge and Registrar-Agent exchange because those objects are signed by keys contained in the respective devices.
+It is impossible for an active on-path attacker to replace the signed objects that the Pledge and Registrar-Agent exchange undetected because those objects are signed by keys contained in the respective devices.

 Depending on the requests and responses, the following information is disclosed: